James Griffin (defensive back)

 James Victor Griffin (born September 7, 1961) is an American former professional football player who was a defensive back for seven seasons in the National Football League (NFL).
 He played college football for the Middle Tennessee Blue Raiders.
 His younger brother Don was a cornerback for the San Francisco 49ers.
+He was selected by the Cincinnati Bengals in the seventh round (193rd overall) of the 1983 NFL Draft.